Hurstville Excellence in Business Awards

 Category 3: Excellence in Professional Service

-This category recognises businesses that offer professional services such as legal, financial, property, technical or engineering.
+This category is for businesses that offer legal, financial, property, insurance, technical architectural or engineering services.

 Category 4: Excellence in Health, Fitness and Medical Services

 This category is suitable for medical centres, pharmacies and allied health providers such as physiotherapists, chiropractors, naturopaths, speech pathologists, psychologists, counselling services and businesses whose core activities focus around fitness or wellbeing.

 Category 5: Excellence in Education and Childrenâs Services